Opinion | When saving a symbol of white supremacy is a way to resist it

 Then came nine frustrating months of unsuccessfully attempting to reach the owner — until Banks, a “once-in-every-two-months” Twitter user, got an alert while he and McKinney happened to be visiting the building.
-It was from the Fort Worth Historical Society.
+It was from Historic Fort Worth.
 It informed them that the owners had applied for permission to demolish the structure.

 “I didn’t know if it was cosmic serendipity or if I was delusional,” McKinney told me.